 Are you a stressed out mom looking for encouragement?
 While the Bible doesn’t talk about “stress” explicitly in the way we think of it, there is nonetheless quite a lot the Scriptures say about how to respond.
 I hope these verses help!
+Be sure to grab the printable download.

 When my daughter was about 6 months old, I remember one day when I was carrying her on my hip.
-I had my phone balanced between my ear and my shoulder and was trying to sort laundry while I talked, while my 2- and 4-year-old boys were wreaking having who-knows-where in our admittedly cluttered house.
+I had my phone balanced between my ear and my shoulder and was trying to sort laundry while I talked, while my 2- and 4-year-old boys were wreaking havoc who-knows-where in our admittedly cluttered house.

 And then it happened.